Structural Characterisations of (n-1,n)-Trees: Preliminaries

 \section{Preliminaries}

-In this section, we first review the basic notions related to combinatorial simplicial complexes, followed by a detailed description of Dewdney’s $(m,n)$-tree framework~\cite{dewdney1974higher}, including concepts such as $(m,n)$-connectedness and $(m,n)$-circuits.
-These definitions are essential for understanding the results and conjectures discussed in Section~\ref{Intro}, and form the foundation for the extensions developed in this work.
+In this section, we review the basic notions related to combinatorial simplicial complexes and introduce the terminology required for the study of $(m,n)$-trees.
+These definitions form the foundation for the refinements and extensions developed in this work.

-\subsection{Simplicial Complexes}
+\subsection{Simplicial complexes}

 A simplicial complex $K$ is a collection of non-empty subsets of a finite vertex set $V$, satisfying the condition that every singleton subset is included in $K$, and that every non-empty subset of an element of $K$ is also an element of $K$.
 The elements of a simplicial complex are referred to as simplices, and the dimension of a simplex is defined as one less than the number of its vertices; in particular, a $k$-simplex is a simplex of dimension $k$ and hence consists of exactly $k+1$ vertices.
 Accordingly, the dimension of a simplicial complex is the maximum dimension among its simplices.
 We denote by $ K^k $ the set of all $k$-dimensional simplices in a complex $K$, and by $\alpha_k(K)$ the number of such simplices.
 Given two simplices $\sigma$ and $\tau$ in a simplicial complex $K$, $\tau$ is a face of $\sigma$ if every vertex of $\tau$ is also a vertex of $\sigma$.
 A simplicial complex $K$ is called a pure $n$-simplicial complex if every simplex in $K$ is a face of at least one $n$-simplex of $K$.
 In particular, a pure $1$-simplicial complex $K$ with vertex set $V$ can be viewed as a simple, undirected graph $G(W,E)$ with no isolated vertices, where $W=V$ and $E=K^1$.
 A subset $L \subseteq K$ of simplices is termed a subcomplex of $K$ if it satisfies the following condition: for every simplex $\sigma$ in $L$, if $\tau$ is a face of $\sigma$ in $K$, then $\tau$ must also be an element of $L$.
 These definitions are standard and can be found in foundational texts on combinatorial algebraic topology~\cite{kozlov2007combinatorial,zhao2021simplicial}.